Policy Implications of Statistical Estimates: A General Bayesian Decision-Theoretic Model for Binary Outcomes: Decision Theory

 \section{Decision Theory}

-Decision theory is formal modeling of decision making.
-Decision theory can be differentiated using two-by-two categories: descriptive vs. normative \autocite[chap.1]{Rapoport1998}, and theoretical vs. statistical \autocite[e.g.,][]{Berger1985, Gilboa2009}.
-Descriptive decision theory aims to explain how people do make decisions, while normative decision theory aims to explain how people should make decisions.
-Theoretical decision theory assumes some probability distribution to characterize the uncertainty of parameters, whereas statistical decision theory uses the statistical estimates of such uncertainty, which might be Frequentist p-values or Bayesian posterior distributions.\footnote{Unlike in the statistical literature, uncertainty in the theoretical literature means a decision maker must choose an option out of all available options without knowing their probability distribution \autocite[50]{Rapoport1998}.
-If a decision maker knows the distribution, such a situation is called decision under ``risk'' \autocite[50]{Rapoport1998}.
-However, risk analysts often uses the term ``risk'' to capture not only the probability but also the severity of an outcome \autocite[2]{Walpole2020}.
-Since this article is targeted more at applied quantitative researchers than at theoretical decision theorists, I refer to ``uncertainty'' in the statistical sense of a probability distribution.} My Bayesian decision-theoretic model falls in the category of normative statistical decision theory, providing a way to evaluate the statistically estimated causal effect of a policy intervention.
+Decision theory is formal modeling of decision-making.
+It can be categorized into descriptive vs. normative \autocite[chap.1]{Rapoport1998}, and theoretical vs. statistical \autocite[e.g.,][]{Berger1985, Gilboa2009}.
+Descriptive decision theory explains how people make decisions; normative decision theory examines how people should make decisions.
+To model uncertainty, theoretical decision theory makes distributional assumptions without incorporated empirical analysis, whereas statistical decision theory statistically incorporates empirics.\footnote{The theoretical literature reserves the term ``uncertainty'' for the circumstance where there is no knowledge of the state of the world, while using the term ``risk'' for the circumstance where there is partial knowledge \autocite[50]{Rapoport1998}.
+Risk analysis often uses ``risk'' to capture both probability and severity of outcomes \autocite[2]{Walpole2020}.
+This article follows the statistical terminology, where decision under uncertainty includes decision with partial knowledge.} The causal binary loss function model is a Bayesian normative statistical decision theory.
 An example of descriptive statistical decision theory is \textcite{Signorino1999}, who incorporates the implications of game theory into statistical modeling.
-An example of Frequentist normative statistical decision theory is the Neyman-Pearson hypothesis testing, where decision thresholds are set for acceptable frequency of false positives and that of false negatives \autocites[see][259--60]{Gill2015}{Lew2012}{Mudge2012}.
+Examples of Frequentist normative statistical decision theory are \textcite{Manski2019, Mudge2012, Tetenov2012}, which I discuss later.